mery-top/Highway-accident-detection/README.md

 Highway Accident Detection IOT
-Frontend is present at the Master Branch
+Frontend is present at the Master Branch.